Joseph-Hendry/Football-Manager/README.md

-To build and run Football Manager from the command line:
+To build and run Football Manager from the command line (Based off of the GUI example):
 -----------------------------------------------------

 1. Ensure you are in the root project directory.
 This directory contains this README, the src and doc directories.